Want an excuse to eat pancakes all day? Hold tight because one of the best flipping days in the year is just around the corner.

-Pancake Day, otherwise known as Shrove Tuesday, lands on 28 February this year.
+Pancake Day, otherwise known as Shrove Tuesday, lands on Tuesday 5th March this year.
 The exact date changes every year because it is determined by Easter.
 It is always in February or March and is the last day before Lent, the 40 days leading up to Easter.
-It is the one day in the year when nearly every kitchen in the UK will get themselves ready for a few flipping competitions and inevitably there’ll be a few pancake covered ceilings too… Last Pancake day was a little earlier and you were able to stuff yourself with pancakes on the 9 February 2016.
+It is the one day in the year when nearly every kitchen in the UK will get themselves ready for a few flipping competitions and inevitably there’ll be a few pancake covered ceilings too…

 Why do we celebrate Shrove Tuesday?